 Nobody likes PowerPoint presentations anymore.
 Rarely can a PowerPoint presentation look anything other than dull and stock.
-This does not mean you should not have your speech backed up by a slideshow, but instead of using the old and outdated PowerPoint, try a different slideshow maker.
-Look for one that allows you to incorporate all sorts of visual content to your presentation, such as photos, animated graphics or videos.
+This does not mean you should not have your speech backed up by a slideshow, but instead of using the old and outdated PowerPoint, try Placeit.
+Look for one that allows you to incorporate all sorts of visual content to your custom presentation design, such as photos, animated graphics or videos.

 When you want to emphasize an idea, it’s not enough to just add bullet points.
 Instead, try changing the font or color, to draw attention towards a certain word or phrase.
 At the same time, remember not to include too much text in the presentation.
 Instead, focus on infographics or images.
 They will stick to the viewer much more and they can incorporate even more information than a slide of text would.

 Limit the number of slides to about one slide per minute, so you don’t have to change the slides too often and distract the audience’s attention.
 Keep a simple layout, but don’t hesitate to use bold fonts and colors, or other elements that draw attention towards your main ideas.